GRedComeT/hugo/content/posts/Spring.md

     }

     if (!componentScans.isEmpty()) {
-        List&lt;Condition&gt; registerBeanConditions = collectRegisterBeanConditions(configClass);
+        List<Condition> registerBeanConditions = collectRegisterBeanConditions(configClass);
         if (!registerBeanConditions.isEmpty()) {
             throw new ApplicationContextException(
-                    &#34;Component scan could not be used with conditions in REGISTER_BEAN phase: &#34; &#43; registerBeanConditions);
+                    "Component scan could not be used with conditions in REGISTER_BEAN phase: " + registerBeanConditions);
         }
         for (AnnotationAttributes componentScan : componentScans) {
-            // The config class is annotated with @ComponentScan -&gt; perform the scan immediately Set&lt;BeanDefinitionHolder&gt; scannedBeanDefinitions =
+            // The config class is annotated with @ComponentScan -> perform the scan immediately Set<BeanDefinitionHolder> scannedBeanDefinitions =
                     this.componentScanParser.parse(componentScan, sourceClass.getMetadata().getClassName());
             // Check the set of scanned definitions for any further config classes and parse recursively if needed for (BeanDefinitionHolder holder : scannedBeanDefinitions) {